Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 - You have enabled experimental feature (appDir) in next.config.js. **What is this statement?** resolve it

-- 25 hours until Feb 9th + 5 hours Feb 9th + 6 hours Feb 13th
+- subphase 3 ( buying ) 6 hours March 1st

 - Put external variables (drop down values) in another file, Implement alphebatic order on drop down